“The Toyota Prius Prime will make you rethink alternative fuel vehicles.”

 - Polarizing styling

 - Phone charging glitches

 Toyota started the hybrid vehicle movement with the introduction of the first Prius in Japan in 1997.
 Three years later, it saw a global release and became the darling of eco-conscious celebrities.
-According to Toyota, sales of carmaker’s hybrid vehicles have surpassed the 10 million mark.
+According to Toyota, sales of the carmaker’s hybrid vehicles have surpassed the 10 million mark.
 Toyota currently produces 33 different hybrid vehicles (including models from Lexus, the company’s luxury arm) in 90 countries, and the Prius Prime is the latest offering.

 Earlier Prius models were renowned for their fuel economy, but not for their driving prowess.
 With the Prime, Toyota promises more capability along with greater efficiency.
-This should increase the market appeal and help cement hybrids as more than just a quirky automotive fad.
+This should increase the market appeal and help legitzmize hybrids as more than just a quirky automotive fad.